spruceid/spruceid.dev/docs/credible/intro.md

 ## Coming soon

 The following features have been tentatively roadmapped for the next major release:
-1. Better support (and code snippets) for passing OIDC tokens back to service authenticated with Credible
+1. Better support (and code snippets) for passing OIDC tokens back to services authenticated with Credible